Capital punishment debate in the United States: Deterrence and brutalization

 In regard to capital punishment, deterrence is the notion that the death penalty (for crimes such as murder) may deter other individuals from engaging in crimes of a similar nature, while brutalization is the notion that the death penalty or executions has a brutalizing effect on society, increasing homicides.

-Up till 1975, most studies agreed that executing convicted criminals and publicizing these executions did not significantly deter other individuals from committing similar crimes.
+In 1962, Supreme Court of California justice Marshall F. McComb, who was later the lone dissenter in People v.
+Anderson, argued that the death penalty was at least a marginal deterrent to murder.
+As evidence, McComb gave 14 separate examples from the city of Los Angeles between 1958 and 1961 in which a total of 18 criminals had stated that the death penalty had either deterred them from committing murder or caused them to take precaution to avoid committing murder.
+In one case, for example, an ex-convict had admitted to his probation officer that he had considered shooting and killing his arresting officer, but changed his mind out of fear of execution.
+Orelius Mathew Stewart, an ex-convict, with a long felony record, was arrested March 3, 1960, for attempted bank robbery.
+He was subsequently convicted and sentenced to the state prison.
+While discussing the matter with his probation officer, he stated: "The officer who arrested me was by himself, and if I had wanted, I could have blasted him.
+I thought about it at the time, but I changed my mind when I thought of the gas chamber."Up until 1975, most studies agreed that executing convicted criminals and publicizing these executions did not significantly deter other individuals from committing similar crimes.
 In 1975, however, Ehrlich famously contradicted existing social science literature by seemingly proving the validity of the deterrence argument.
 Although Ehrlich's study appeared to show that executing individuals and publicizing said execution resulted in lower crime rates from the 1930s through the 1960s, his findings drew criticism, due to other researchers' inability to replicate the study and its findings.
 Since the publication of Ehrlich's controversial findings, studies have been increasingly contradictory.
 As studies' findings become increasingly contradictory, the validity of the deterrence argument has become even more highly contested.
 In fact, a 2011 article about the validity of the deterrence effect problematizes previous studies, arguing that econometric estimates of execution deterrence are easily manipulated and, by extension, fallible.